BADAGA HISTORY

 Hoysala Dandanayaka

-Perumal Dandanayaka, the great minister of Ballala III of Hoysalas was the builder of Dandanayakakottai.
-His son Madhava Dandanayaka was ruling Padinalkunadu in the south of Mysore.
-According to Nicholson, author of Coimbatore Manual(1898), Dandanayakakottai was constructed in1338 by Madappa Dandanayaka who was ruling Nilgiris and Wyanad.
-He was followed by his son Ketaya Dandanayaka ruled in1321 and by Singaya Dandanayaka in 1338.
+Dandanayakakottai was constructed around or after 1292 by Madappa Dandanayaka, who was ruling Nilgiris and Wyanad.
+Transaction done by Badagas at the fort, regarding the tax.
+He was followed by his son Ketaya Dandanayaka and by Singaya Dandanayaka.
 They are the Subduer of Nilgiris.
 Descendants of these were the Nava Dandanayakas, nine brothers and chief among them was Perumal Dandanayaka.("Gopala Krishnan, 1995:210").

 Vijayanagara Empire